Harold Faltermeyer: Early life

+Career

 Soundtrack work

 Alongside a busy schedule as a record producer, he became increasingly involved in soundtrack work on Moroder's scores (Midnight Express, American Gigolo and Foxes) and was soon hired as composer in his own right—usually composing, performing and producing the complete score as well as a number of pop songs penned for various artists.
 Early on he created work for 1984's Thief of Hearts, with electronic scoring and songs for Melissa Manchester, Annabella Lwin, Elizabeth Daily and others.
 Then came his big break with the landmark hip hop / breakdance-influenced score for Beverly Hills Cop, featuring the worldwide hit, the "Axel F" theme (referred to by Faltermeyer himself as the "banana theme", as it was originally written for a specific scene where Detroit policeman Axel Foley gives a pair of Beverly Hills police officers the slip by shoving bananas up their exhaust pipe, causing their car to stall when they try and tail him).

 The year after, the Fletch theme expanded on his trademark electronic soundscapes with experimental phase modulated percussion effects woven into the largely analog synth melodies.
 He also composed the theme song, "Bit by Bit", sung by Stephanie Mills.

 The full scores of these films were not released on album.
 Only a handful of additional score tracks complemented these hits on vinyl: "The Discovery" and "Shoot-out" from Beverly Hills Cop and "Memories" from Top Gun, and only ever as B-sides on singles.
 However, The Running Man and Kuffs were graced with full score albums and the Thief of Hearts and Fletch scores also received reasonably good coverage on their respective soundtrack albums.
 In January 2007, La La Land Records finally released a limited edition soundtrack (3000 CD copies) for Tango & Cash.
 In December 2016, the same label issued albums of his work on the Beverly Hills Cop series.

 In 1987, Faltermeyer recorded an album called Harold F with vocal tracks featuring various guest singers plus "Axel F", which appears as a bonus track.
 The song "Bad Guys" is based on the (otherwise unavailable) main theme for Beverly Hills Cop II.

 In 1989, Faltermeyer composed soundtrack music on the Fletch sequel Fletch Lives.

 In 1990, he co-produced the album Behaviour with Pet Shop Boys at his studio near Munich.
 The album was released later the same year.